100 Year Starship (100YSS) announced the winners of the 2023 Canopus Awards for Excellence in Interstellar Writing at Nexus Nariobi 2023.

 - Les Johnson for A Traveler’s Guide to the Stars, published by Princeton University Press, 2022, for Published Long Form Nonfiction;

-- Alex McKenzie and Punske for “Language Development During Interstellar Travel,” originally published in Acta Futura, 2020, for Published Short-Form Nonfiction;
+- Andrew McKenzie and Jeffrey Punske for “Language Development During Interstellar Travel,” originally published in Acta Futura, 2020, for Published Short-Form Nonfiction;

 - Ixion by Bulwark Studios, 2022, published by Kasedo Games, for Published Digital Presentation;”